What is hormonal therapy?

 • the risk of the cancer coming back

-• how the side effects are likely to affect you.
+• how the side effects may affect you.

 Having hormonal therapy for breast cancer

-Hormonal therapy drugs reduce the risk of breast cancer coming back.
-It is important to take it for as long as you have been prescribed it for.
+Hormonal therapy reduces the risk of breast cancer coming back.
+It is important to take it for as long as you have been prescribed it.
 Try to make taking it part of your daily routine so it becomes a habit.

 Types of hormonal therapy